We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-When it comes to PC gaming, frame rates and user experience matter—even the best titles will suffer if their beautifully rendered virtual worlds slow to a crawl.
-But no matter your particular setup on Windows, you’ll find numerous tweaks that can ensure a smooth, frustration-free ride, and maybe that extra bit of responsiveness you need to succeed.
+When it comes to PC gaming, better FPS and user experience matter—even the best titles will suffer if their beautifully rendered virtual worlds slow to a crawl.
+But no matter your particular PC gaming setup on Windows, you’ll find numerous tweaks that can ensure a smooth, frustration-free ride, and maybe that extra bit of responsiveness you need to succeed.

 1. Update your graphics drivers